-In our eyes both Euro-bladed and Greenland paddles have a place on our kayaks and we love to use each to its advantage.
+In our eyes both Euro-blade and Greenland paddles have a place on our kayaks and we love to use each to its advantage.
 The Euro-blade gives us great acceleration and is most useful when rock hopping, playing in conditions and needing to handle the kayak with speed and power.
 By contrast, the Greenland paddle is smooth and silent, much kinder on the body but has less acceleration than it’s Euro equivalent.
 We use our Greenland sticks on long touring days on easy to moderate water or when we are rolling lots, they always float ready to roll.
 On a tour we’ll often change between Greenland and Euro-blade paddles on the water as the mood takes us.
 Of course, not all Euro-blade or Greenland paddles are equal and there are some shocking examples of both on the market.
-We therefore sell the paddles that we know from experience work well for us and our customers.
+We therefore sell the range of paddles that we know from our coaching and guiding experience work well for us and our customers.

 Ergonom Pro Sea Carbon LCS 70.

-(Price 6900 Kronor inclusive of MOMS)
+(Price 6853 kr inclusive 25% MOMS)

-Therese and Kevin have both been using the small bladed Ergonom Pro LCS Sea 70 light paddle from Lettmann for the past four years and we offer them to our coaching and expedition customers to use.
+Therese and Kevin have both been using the small bladed Ergonom Pro LCS Sea 70 light paddle from Lettmann for the past five years and we offer them to our coaching and expedition customers to use.
 Read more..>

-Each half of this all-carbon euro-blade paddle is made in one piece and it comes with a crooked crank shaft, with a much longer holding section than other well-known makes.
+Each half of this all-carbon euro-blade paddle is made in one piece and it comes with crooked crank shaft, with a much longer holding section than other well-known makes.
 An easy to adjust central locking “vario-joint” allows you to change the feather or make the paddle longer or shorter whilst on the water.
 Without the join of conventional paddles, the blade and the shaft are super strong.
 The blade has a foil shape with built in buoyancy that helps it to float at just the right height when you paddle.
 There are two blade sizes, large or small (both the same price) and the paddle can be ordered with the adjustable shaft length of your choice.

 We have these available for demo so do get in touch if you’d like to try them.